-Risk/Operati ons - Ability to mana ge day to day opera tional risk of complex leisure centres/services SPLC Lido The Pulse Museum SD, Health & Wellbeing Services In-House concerns over the team there are no e team managing all tfolio.
+Risk/Operation isk/Operations - Ability to manage day to day operational risk of complex leisure centres/services SPLC Lido The Pulse Museum SD, Health & Wellbeing Services In-House concerns over the a leisure facilities with Existing staff and sat SPLC and the Li The repairs and mathe council's central in maintenance of average, although the redecoration and life other Council priorion.
+Typically there is less within the in-house service and reventeam at The Pulse income benchmark.
+If the service is mathematically monitoring and means of an external trus consider accreditation has at The Pulse delivered and that in the service is mathematically in the service in the service is mathematically in the service in the service is mathematically in the service in the service is mathematically in the service is mathematically in the se ability of the in-house hin the Councils por skills would transfer do. aintenance would be al team, which at The costs being significant the centre is well managed in-house the secomparable to SLI ananged in-house the suring of performant to yerify the qualities offering value to e managed through e Pulse has resulted cantly higher than intained.
+In addition, e must compete with erience and expertise mpact on the level of owever the in-house ed they can achieve M at SPLC.
+There may be limited fine compared to that buncil would need to st, which it currently ity of service being its customers.
 Currently, successfully managed in-house and is able to manage the day-to-day operational risks.
 Existing staff with the knowledge and experience will remain.
-The Council team understands the local at SPLC and the Li ido. back to the Council Existing staff with the knowledge and experience will remain. needs and priorities and has connections and networks that enable the service to be delivered successfully. the council's centra in maintenance of average, although t al team, which at Th costs being signifi the centre is well ma fecycle maintenance e managed through e Pulse has resulted cantly higher than intained.
-In addition, e must compete with There are already Forward Plans and operational policies and procedures in place, including an annual service improvement plan.
-There are a number of case studies of current projects and initiatives show casing the team's ability to deliver community health and wellbeing projects successfully. within the in-house service and revent team at The Pulse option, which can ir ue opportunities, ho rience and expertise npact on the level of wever the in-house d they can achieve M at SPLC. monitoring and mea of an external trus consider accredita has at The Pulse asuring of performar t/operator.
-The Co tions such as Ques here may be limited the compared to that uncil would need to it, which it currently ity of service being its customers.
-Score - 5 Score - 5 Score - 5 Score - 5 Score - 5 External Contractor across all leisure c breadth of leisure e All leisure contra accreditation i.e. Q entre types and the experience to the co actors hold externa uest, Customer Ser al validated quality External contractors, particularly leisure management companies have limited experience of museum management, however there are examples such as SLM at Cotswolds who manage the Corinium Museum.
+There are already Forward Plans and operational policies and procedures in place, including an annual service improvement plan.
+Existing staff with the knowledge and experience will remain.
+The Council team understands the local needs and priorities and has connections and networks that enable the service to be delivered successfully.
+There are a number of case studies of current projects and initiatives show casing the team's ability to deliver community health and wellbeing projects successfully.
+Score - 5 Score - 5 Score - 5 Score - 5 Score - 5 External Contractor across all leisure c breadth of leisure e All leisure contra entre types and the experience to the cor ctors hold externates, Customer Services, ange of experience refore can bring this ntract.
+It validated quality vice Excellence, IIP, External contractors, particularly leisure management companies have limited experience of museum management, however there are examples such as SLM at Cotswolds who manage the Corinium Museum.
 Whilst staff would transfer to an external contractor, bringing their skills and experience, the local focus and priority could shift under an external contractor.
-External contractors have less experience of accreditation i.e. Q ISO 14001, EMAS vice Excellence, IIP, Museum.
-External contractors have less experienc deliver sports, health and wellbeing development compared to facilities
+External contractors have less experience of deliver sports, health and wellbeing development compared to facilities